The Pope asked everyone to pray for his visit to T...

 From Nicea to the Port of Beirut: Pope Leo's schedule for Türkiye and Lebanon

-On Friday, in Nicaea, modern-day İznik, the Pope will participate in an ecumenical prayer service marking the 1,700thanniversary of the first Ecumenical Council.
+On Friday, in Nicaea, present-day İznik, the Pope is scheduled to take part in an ecumenical prayer service commemorating the 1,700th anniversary of the inaugural Ecumenical Council.

-On Tuesday, he will celebrate public Mass at the Beirut Waterfront before heading back to Rome, where he is scheduled to arrive at about 4:00 PM.
+On Tuesday, he is set to celebrate a public Mass at the Beirut Waterfront prior to his return to Rome, where his arrival is anticipated around 4:00 PM.

 Cardinal Parolin: Pope a 'messenger of harmony, dialogue, peace in Middle East'